enterspeedhq/enterspeed-docs/docs/tooling/cli/continuous-deployment.md

     ...
 ```
 #### `ReleaseToProduction` stage
-The third stage, the `ReleaseToProduction`, is almost an exact copy of the second stage with the only difference that we are now extracting the deployment plan from the `Stage` environment and deploying it to the `Production` environment.
+The third stage, the `ReleaseToProduction`, is almost an exact copy of the second stage.
+The only difference is that we are now extracting the deployment plan from the `Stage` environment and deploying it to the `Production` environment.

 ```yml title="ReleaseToProduction stage"
 variables: